semrush/intergalactic/website/docs2/patterns/validation-form/validation-form.md

 ---
 title: Validation
 tabName: Design
-tabs: Validation('validation-form'), A11y('validation-form-a11y'), Example('validation-form-code')
+tabs: UX patterns('patterns'), Confirmation modal window('confirm-dialog'), Content in modal window('modal-content'), Empty page('empty-page'), Error message('global-errors'), Export('export'), FeedbackYesNo('feedback-yes-no'), Form('form'), Informer('informer'), Links order in ProductHead('links-order'), Loading states('loading-states'), ProjectCreate('project-create'), ProjectSelect('project-select'), Success state('success-state'), Summary('summary'), Validation('validation-form'), Web-performance('web-performance')
 ---

 ## Description

-**Validation** is the system's verification of values entered by the user.
+**Validation** refers to the system's process of confirming values entered by the user.

 ## How validation works

-- Validation in forms and filters can be performed simultaneously by `unFocus` and `Submit`. _This option doesn't apply to forms with limits – use only `Submit` for them._
+- In forms and filters, validation can be executed concurrently through `unFocus` and `Submit`.
+Note: This option is not suitable for forms with limits; use only `Submit` for them.
-- Don’t validate empty fields (in which user hasn’t entered a value) by `unFocus`.
+- Empty fields (where the user has not entered any value) should not be validated by `unFocus`.

 ::: tip
-Since form validation can be performed by clicking on a button, it isn’t recommended to set the main buttons to `disabled` state.
-This creates a false impression that the form or filter doesn't work at all.
+Since form validation can be triggered by button clicks, it is advisable not to disable primary buttons.
+This prevents users from mistakenly thinking that the form or filter is entirely dysfunctional.
 :::

-- After validation by `unFocus`, an input with the error is highlighted.
-When you focus on it, a tooltip appears with a hint what you need to fix in the form.
+- Following validation by `unFocus`, erroneous inputs are highlighted.
+Upon focusing on them, a tooltip emerges, guiding users on necessary adjustments within the form.
-- After validation by `Submit`, all inputs with errors get the `invalid` state, and `focus` with the tooltip with a hint is passed to the first invalid input.
+- Post validation via `Submit`, inputs with errors acquire an `invalid` state.
+Focus, accompanied by a tooltip, is directed towards the first erroneous input.
-- The `focus` on the first input with an error should scroll the page to it, if the page is long, show a tooltip with a hint of what to fix.
+- If the page is long, focusing on the initial input with an error should scroll the page to it.
+In such cases, a tooltip providing correction guidance should also be visible.

 ::: tip
-The tooltip tells user why the input gets invalid state or what to do to send the data.
-If possible, it should be placed so that important content is also visible next to the input or control.
-Don't forget to put a full stop at the end of the text in the tooltip.
+The tooltip elucidates why an input receives an invalid state or offers instructions for sending data.
+Whenever possible, ensure the tooltip is positioned near the input or control and conclude the text with a period.
 :::

 ### How the invalid state is removed from the input

-- If validation is performed in the browser, you can reset the `invalid` state as soon as the input becomes valid.
+- If browser-based validation is in play, the `invalid` state can be reset as soon as the input becomes `valid`.
-- If validation is performed on the server, you can reset the `invalid` state whenever the data in the input changes.
+- For server-based validation, the `invalid` state can be reset each time input data changes.

-If the user corrects inputs with errors out of order, all uncorrected inputs are highlighted if no changes were made to them.
+If users address inputs with errors out of sequence, all uncorrected inputs will remain highlighted, unless changes are made to them.

 ## unFocus validation

-You can validate the inputs immediately, as the user fills out the form, if there are no deductions of paid limits and additional difficulties on the backend.

-Use this validation to make it easier for the user to fill out forms and filters.
-We recommend you to immediately show the user what needs to be corrected before submitting the form.
+Where deductions of paid limits and backend complexities are absent, immediate validation can be applied as users complete forms.
+Utilize this validation approach to facilitate form and filter completion.
+Displaying correction cues before submitting the form is recommended.

 ![](static/immediate-validation.png)

 ## Appearance

-All form elements have the same `invalid` state: a `var(--border-danger-active)` border and a tooltip with the `warning` theme when focused.
+Uniformly, all form elements assume an `invalid` state, marked by a `var(--border-danger-active)` border.
+When focused, this state triggers a tooltip in the `warning` theme.

 ![](./static/checkbox-validation.png)